Kaniz-Fatema-Nabila/Movie-Genre-Classifier/README.md

 In total, I scraped **25,929** movie details with their titles, URLs, summaries and genres.

 ## Data Preprocessing
 Initially, there were **27** different genres in the dataset.
-After some analysis, I found out **6** of them were rare.
-So, I removed those genres and then I have **21** genres.
+After some analysis, I found out **3** of them were rare.
+So, I removed those genres and then I have **24** genres.
 After that, there were some duplicated values and I got a total of **25,377** samples after dropping them.

 ## Model Training
 Finetuned ``distilroberta-base`` and ``bert-base-uncased`` models from HuggingFace Transformers using Fastai and Blurr.
 The model training notebook can be viewed in ``notebooks\genre_data_prep_and_model_implement.ipynb``
-``Bert Base Uncased`` found as a best model after the comparison. ## Model Compression and ONNX Inference The trained bert-base-uncased model has a memory of 422+MB.
-I compressed this model using ONNX quantization and brought it under 106MB
+``distilroberta-base`` found as a best model after the comparison. ## Model Compression and ONNX Inference The trained distilroberta-base model has a memory of 315+MB.
+I compressed this model using ONNX quantization and brought it under 78.8MB

 ## Model Deployment
 The compressed model is deployed to the HuggingFace Spaces Gradio App.
 The implementation can be found in ``deployment`` folder or [hf interface](https://huggingface.co/spaces/waddaheaven/multilabel-movie-genre-classifier)